 The Municipality computer system is provided to employees, at Municipality expense, for the employees' use for Municipality business.
-To protect its rights and interests, the Municipality can procure software monitoring applications, which may assist with routinely monitoring all Internet/device/hardware/software usage and e-mail/file traffic on the accessed, reviewed, and read by the CIO or his/her alternate.
-The Municipality reserves the right to access and read the contents of e-mail messages/files/documents and track/assess usage in the following circumstances: - a.
+To protect its rights and interests, the Municipality can procure software monitoring applications, which may assist with routinely monitoring all Internet/device/hardware/software usage and e-mail/file traffic on the Municipality e-mail and related system.
+Thus, whilst all e-mail/work will not be routinely read/checked, any e-mails/files identified as potentially infringing any policy may be accessed, reviewed, and read by the CIO or his/her alternate.
+The Municipality reserves the right to access and read the contents of e-mail messages/files/documents and a.
 Insofar as it is required by law or by legal obligations to third parties to do so, b.
 If it has a legitimate business need or reason to do so.